acl-org/acl-anthology/hugo/content/info/corrections.md

 ### Retractions

-For retractions, please communicate directly with the Anthology director.
+To initiate a retraction, please communicate directly with the Anthology director.
-Retractions are rare, and often involve the organizing editors or chairs of the respective journal or conference.
+Retractions often involve the organizing editors or chairs of the respective journal or conference.

 Retractions result in the following changes in the Anthology:

 * The paper is processed as a revision.
   Each page of the revised PDF is marked with a prominent watermark reading "RETRACTED".
 * The paper's title and author list are displayed with ~~strikeout text~~ in the volume and event listings.
-* The paper's canonical page contains a prominent noticed of the retraction, Its title, author list, and abstract are presented in ~~strikeout text~~.
+* The paper's canonical page contains a prominent notice of the retraction, Its title, author list, and abstract are presented in ~~strikeout text~~.
   No bibliographic files are generated, and the paper is not listed in the consolidated Anthology BibTeX file.
 * The paper is removed entirely from the listing on the author page.

+### Removal

+As with retractions, for removals, please also communicate directly with the Anthology director.
+Removals are rare events that often involve the governing boards of the relevant scientific organizatoin.

+A removal will result in the following changes to the Anthology:

+* The paper PDF, along with all revisions and attachments, are removed from the Anthology.
+  (They will, however, be preserved in the Anthology's private storage.)
+* The associated book will either be regenerated or will edited to remove the offending paper.
+* The paper will be removed from all listings, including the volume page, any events pages it is associated with, and the author page.
+* The paper's canonical page will be modified to contain a prominent notice of the removal.
+  Its title and author list will be presented in ~~strikeout text~~.
+  The abstract, if present, will be removed.
+  No bibliographic files will be generated.

 ### Note on author changes